A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 Want to know more about the crypto business in Switzerland?

-Check the regulations In Switzerland, compliance has to be planned before buying the machine.
+Check the regulations In Switzerland, compliance must be planned before buying the machine.

-Calculate the business plan Include, among other things, startup cost, turnover and rent.
+Calculate the business plan Include, among other things, startup cost, transaction volume, and rent.

 Choose the machine model You can choose a one-way Bitcoin ATM (crypto purchases only) or a two-way Bitcoin ATM (crypto purchases and sales).

-Agree terms with the venue owner Set the settlement model and the responsibilities of both parties.
+Agree on terms with the venue owner Set the settlement model and each party's responsibilities.

-Buy and install the device Buy the machine only after choosing the location and preparing compliance.
-Include transport, installation and configuration.
+Buy and install the device Buy the machine only after choosing the location and preparing the compliance setup.
+Factor in transport, installation, and configuration.

-Configure liquidity Choose a liquidity source and ensure secure management of wallets and limits.
+Configure liquidity Choose your source of liquidity and ensure secure management of wallets and limits.

-Prepare marketing Ensure visibility online and through local advertising channels.
+Prepare marketing Make sure you are visible online and through local advertising channels.

-Monitor results Regularly analyze turnover, costs and profitability.
+Monitor results Regularly analyze transaction volume, costs, and profitability.
 Expand the network only after confirming the profitability of the first location.

 How do Bitcoin ATM operators make money?

-Operators earn from fees, spread and agreements with location owners.
-For example, with a 1,000 CHF transaction and a total margin of 9%, gross revenue is 90 CHF, from which operating costs still have to be covered.
+Operators earn revenue from transaction fees, spreads, and agreements with location owners.
+For example, on a CHF 1,000 transaction with a total margin of 9%, gross revenue is CHF 90, and operating costs still need to be covered.

 Settlement models with the location owner: